 Who: Families of the Down Syndrome Parents Syndrome Group of Western New York and community members.

 “All people with Down syndrome must have opportunities to live valued lives, included on a full and equal basis with others, in all aspects of society,” said Amy Monson, president of the Down Syndrome Parents Group of Western New York.
-“People with Down syndrome can and do bring so much to the community, when given the opportunity.”
+A resident of West Seneca, Monson added, “People with Down syndrome can and do bring so much to the community, when given the opportunity.”

 Free admission to the public will be offered to the Museum’s gallery space between the hours of 10 a.m. to 4 p.m.
 For more information, call 716-629-3626.

-The date for WDSD, being the 21st day of the third month, was selected to signify the uniqueness of the triplication (trisomy) of the 21st chromosome which causes Down syndrome.
-Follow along on social media at #WDSD2018.
+The date for World Down Syndrome Day, being the 21st day of the third month, was selected to signify the uniqueness of the triplication (trisomy) of the 21st chromosome which causes Down syndrome.

 Established in 1998, the Museum of disABILITY History, a project of People Inc., is the only one of its kind in the United States and is dedicated to advancing the understanding, acceptance and independence of people with disabilities.
 Located in Buffalo, NY, the Museum’s exhibits, collections, publications, archives and educational programs create awareness and a platform for dialogue and discovery.